Medically Assisted Detox

 What is detox?

 Detoxification (or “detox” as it is often called) is intended to free the body of toxic substances so that a person can start fresh without drugs or alcohol in their system.
 Many times, individuals struggling with substance use try to stop taking drugs or drinking alcohol on their own.
-While that it is a noble goal, it is often extremely difficult to accomplish due to the experience of withdrawal symptoms.
+While it is a noble goal, it is often extremely difficult to accomplish due to the experience of withdrawal symptoms.
 Those symptoms—which are the body’s way of objecting to the sudden lack of a substance it has come to depend on—frequently include strong cravings that many people simply find impossible to resist.
 Worse yet, some withdrawal symptoms can lead to serious negative outcomes including, in extreme circumstances, death.

 A person who wants to quit using drugs or alcohol can find themselves in a kind of trap.
 They know they should stop using substances that are having increasingly negative impacts on their life and health.
 They find that efforts to stop using those substances also lead to negative impacts on their life and health.
 It is the kind of situation for which the phrase “stuck between a rock and a hard place” was coined.